The Survivor (Star Trek: The Animated Series): Production

-Reception and home media release
+Reception

-"The Survivor" was first broadcast on NBC on October 13, 1973.
 Edward Gross, the senior editor of Cinescape Magazine, rates "The Survivor" as "an above-average episode" that "definitely has the feeling of a live-action [Star Trek] show."
 Marc Altman compared it to other similarly-themed episodes such as "The Man Trap", which featured a shape-changing alien and a lost love, and said "the shape-changing alien is a familiar genre (and Trekkian trope), the romantic twist in which the Vendorian spy betrays his Romulan masters for love is a nice surprise."

 Michelle Erica Green, in her review for TrekNation, found that the voice work was distracting due to the similarity between William Shatner's and Ted Knight's voices; as well as having Nichelle Nichols voice a different character.
 She also thought that the alien looked silly, and felt that the plot had been reused from "The Man Trap".

-In 2012, Chris Cummins listed the eight best episodes of The Animated Series for website Topless Robot.
+Chris Cummins listed the eight best episodes of The Animated Series for website Topless Robot.
 He praised the writing of Schmerer, saying that the episode felt like an episode of The Original Series, and placed it as the third best episode of the series.
-The episode was given four out of five stars in Star Trek: The Complete Manual by SciFiNow magazine.
+It was given four out of five stars in Star Trek: The Complete Manual by SciFiNow magazine.

+Novelization

 Alan Dean Foster expanded the episode into a novelization, adding such scenes as a Christmas party.
 It was released as part of Star Trek Log Two, published in September 1974.
 The other episodes adapted in the same work were "The Lorelei Signal" and "The Infinite Vulcan".

+Home media release

 "The Survivor" was released on LaserDisc as part of the series set.
 The first release of Star Trek: The Animated Series on DVD was through fan-made productions.
 The official DVD release was on November 21, 2006 in the United States, a single release containing all episodes from both seasons of the television show.